|

 How do

-top teams warm up for practices and games?
+top volleyball teams warm up for practices and games?

-If you think it is absolutely necessary to do more
+If you think it is absolutely necessary to do a more

-show up 15-30 minutes before the practice.
-However, there still is a
+show up 15-30 minutes before the practice to warm up.
+However,

-better way to warm up than traditional running-stretching combination.
+much better way to warm up than traditional

-If you go and look for top volleyball teams warm up, they will do
+If you go and look at the top volleyball teams warming up,

 “injury prevention drills” during the warm ups.
 For example they will